A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Numerical results for density-based BCMs on hypergraphs

 Thus far, we have considered initial opinions that follow a uniform distribution.
-We now examine the positions of steady-state opinion clusters when opinions initially follow a centered normal distribution $N(0,\sigma^2)$.
+We now examine the positions of steady-state opinion clusters when opinions initially follow a centered normal distribution $\mathcal{N}(0,\sigma^2)$.
 That is,

 We examine the steady-state cluster positions for different values of the distribution variance.
-We use a symmetric computational domain $[-D', D']$, which we take to be sufficiently large so that $g_0(D')<10^{-9}$.
+We use a symmetric computational domain $[-D', D']$, which we take to be sufficiently large so that $g_0(D') < 10^{-9}$.
 In Figure \ref{fig: variance}, we show the steady-state cluster positions for different initial variances $\sigma^2$.
 We fix the confidence bound to $c = 1$ and use the $L_2$ discordance function for all of our simulations.
-We also include our results with uniform initial distributions as a comparison.
+As a comparison, we also include our results with uniform initial distributions.

-We also observe a pattern in the positions of the steady-state opinion clusters as we increase the initial variance $\sigma^2$.
-The left panel of Figure \ref{fig: variance} has three episodes: $\sigma \in [0.3,1.55]$, $\sigma \in [1.6,2.65]$, and $\sigma \in [2.7,3.5]$.
+We also observe an interesting pattern in the positions of the steady-state opinion clusters as we increase the initial variance $\sigma^2$.
+The left panel of Figure \ref{fig: variance} has three ``episodes": $\sigma \in [0.3,1.55]$, $\sigma \in [1.6,2.65]$, and $\sigma \in [2.7,3.5]$.
 (We consider values of $\sigma$ in increments of $0.05$.)
-Each episode has a major cluster in the center (i.e., at $a=0$).
+Each episode has a major opinion cluster in the center (i.e., at $a = 0$).
 In each episode, the center-cluster mass decreases and the minor-cluster masses increase as we increase $\sigma$.
 Additionally, in each episode, minor clusters nucleate on both sides away from the center.
 Because the normal distribution is positive on the entire real line, it is possible that the steady state has infinitely many minor clusters and that we simply do not see them with our current computational accuracy.